Israel–Qatar relations: Sporting events

 In February 2008, tennis player Shahar Pe'er became the first Israeli to compete in a WTA Tour event in the Arabian Peninsula when she reached the third round of the Qatar Total Open in Doha.
 Later on, she competed again in Qatar in 2012.

 In 2009, Qatar said that it would welcome Israel footballers if it were to win the bid for the 2022 FIFA World Cup.

 In 2014, Israeli swimmers took part in the 2014 FINA World Swimming Championships (25 m) in Doha.
 In 2016, Israeli beach volleyball duo, Sean Faiga and Ariel Hilman, participated in the FIVB Qatar Open in Doha.

 In January 2018, Israeli tennis player Dudi Sela competed at the 2018 Qatar ExxonMobil Open.
 In February, Israeli youth handball team played at the 2018 Handball World School Championship in Qatar.
 In October, Israeli gymnasts competed in the 2018 World Artistic Gymnastics Championships, which was held for the first time in Doha, Qatar and the Middle East.
 In November, Israeli equestrian Danielle Goldstein participated in the 2018 Global Champions Tour in Doha, Qatar.

 In March 2019, the Israeli national anthem was played in Qatar after Israeli gymnast Alexander Shatilov won the gold medal for the floor exercise during the 2019 FIG Artistic Gymnastics World Cup series.
 In Autumn 2019, Israeli athletes contended at the 2019 World Athletics Championships in Doha, Qatar.

 In January 2021, Israelis competed at the 2021 Judo World Masters in Doha.
 In June 2021, Israeli Artem Dolgopyat won a gold medal at the 2021 FIG Artistic Gymnastics World Cup series, hosted in Doha.

+When Qatar was awarded the right to host the 2022 FIFA World Cup, they stated that Israel would be allowed to compete in the tournament should they qualify.
 In 2022, Israel and Qatar announced they would be starting direct flights between Tel Aviv and Doha for the FIFA World Cup.

-However the two countries have not renewed official relations.
+In September 2025, following the 2025 Israeli strike on Doha, Israeli media reported that Qatar lobbied UEFA to expel Israel from the confederation.
+Doha News, in an interview with an unnamed authority in European football, reported that the official refuted the claim that the proposal was advanced by Qatar.